 Water body practice is based on calm breathing, resting and exploration in micro, slow and fluid movement.

 Practice 2- Creation: Drawing a symbol is a practice of direct creation and direct perception.
 Take some moment to draw a symbol from the experience of somatic healing practice.
 Connect to your symbol to receive energy and look through what is beyond the shape and colour.

 *Reference: The foundation of Chinese medicine(Giovanni Maciocia), A manuel of acupuncture(Peter Deadman), The book of symbols(ARAS)) and the sessions in Medicine body studio, Amsterdam.

-Jihae Ko is a registered therapist and movement artist based in Amsterdam.
-Her work explores health of body, mind and spirit by integrating knowledges of Traditional Chinese Medicine, healing and somatic awareness.
+Jihae Ko is a registered acupuncturist, energy therapist and movement artist based in Amsterdam.
+Her work explores health of body, mind and spirit by integrating knowledges of Traditional Chinese Medicine, somatic healing and art expression.
 Ko helps her clients to feel at rest and assist healing process where clients can connect to their own self- healing capacity.

 She grew up with Traditional Korean Medicine; her father is a life long Korean medicine practitioner in South Korea.
 Initially she worked as a professional dancer and choreographer.
 She brings years of body knowledge in her practice.

 She is a co-owner of Medicine Body Studio in Amsterdam.